maduhu/interop-functional-tests/README.md

 Repo that holds the functional tests

 - Steps to run tests:
-1. After checkout, at the project root folder issue "mvn clean run" command.
+1. After checkout, at the project root folder issue "mvn clean test" command.
-2. In target/surefire-reports folder, open index.html file to the TestNG report
+2. In target/surefire-reports folder, open index.html file to view the TestNG report.
+This report lists out the total test cases executed, number of passed and failed test cases3.
+In targe/failed-reports folder, there will be html file for each corresponding api against which the functional test cases has been executed.
+This report has additional details around request and response payloads, end-point information and the query parameters, if any.